bartak-v/ecdsa-haskell/doc/README.md

 The project was implemented in Haskell using GHC 9.2.5.

-The program is currently written only for the [secp256k1]<https://en.bitcoin.it/wiki/Secp256k1> curve.
-It will not work correctly if you change the curve parameters.

 ## Input format

-For readability purposes, the format of the input file adhering should be as such (secp256k1 curve):
+For readability purposes, the format of the input file should be as such (secp256k1 curve):

 ```json
 Curve {